 The Magistrates’ Court sentences the vast majority of cases in Victoria’s courts – over 90% of all cases sentenced.
-From July 2004 to June 2018, the Magistrates’ Court sentenced an average of 84,417 cases each year.
-In comparison, the higher courts (the Supreme and County Courts) sentenced an average of 1,932 cases per year.
-The Children's Court sentenced an average of 5,513 cases per year.
+From July 2004 to June 2020, the Magistrates’ Court sentenced an average of 84,133 cases each year.
+In comparison, the higher courts (the County and Supreme Courts) sentenced an average of 1,921 cases per year.
+The Children's Court sentenced an average of 5,217 cases per year.

-Note: The percentages in the graph include cases that received a criminal justice diversion plan.
+Note: Cases that received a criminal justice diversion plan are included in the graph.
 The criminal justice diversion plan is not a sentence, but it is included because it is an important disposition available in the Magistrates' Court.

 Hover over the line in the graph to display the number of cases for each year.